IR-MCL: Implicit Representation-Based Online Global Localization: Related Work

 \section{Related Work}

-For global localization and pose tracking of a mobile robot, Dellaert~\etalcite{dellaert1999icra} propose the usage of particle filters to realize a Bayes Filter~\cite{thrun2005probrobbook}, often also called Monte-Carlo localization.
-This is still the gold standard for indoor localization in robotics today.
-Based on that, Fox~\etalcite{fox2001neurips} propose an adaptive sampling strategy to significantly improve the efficiency of MCL.
+For global localization and pose tracking, Dellaert~\etalcite{dellaert1999icra} propose using particle filters to realize Monte-Carlo localization.
+MCL is still the gold standard for robot localization and often uses LiDARs~\cite{dellaert1999icra,fox2001neurips,stachniss2005aaai,yan2019ecmr}, cameras~\cite{dellaert1999icra,bennewitz2006euros}, or WiFi~\cite{ito2014icra}.
+Fox~\etalcite{fox2001neurips} propose an adaptive sampling strategy for MCL to significantly improve its efficiency.
+Yilmaz~\etalcite{yilmaz2019ras} propose self-adaptive MCL which is improved to make the algorithm suitable for autonomous vehicles.
 Such MCL methods often use a 2D LiDAR sensor and an occupancy grid map to estimate the robot's pose and are quite robust.

 Recent learning-based localization algorithms also achieve high precision global localization.
 Lu \etalcite{lu2019cvpr} propose L$^{3}$Net, which optimize a deep neural network to optimize the robot's pose using a 3D LiDAR scan with a pre-built 3D point cloud map.
 L$^{3} $Net achieves centimeter-level accuracy in an urban environment but needs as prior an estimate of the robot's pose.
 This approach is often referred to as pose tracking.
 Chen \etalcite{chen2020iros} exploit a convolutional neural network to predict the overlap between a real LiDAR scan and a virtual scan from the pre-build map, which is used as an observation model in an MCL framework.
 Zimmerman \etalcite{zimmerman2022iros} combine 2D LiDAR-based localization using occupancy grid maps in the MCL framework and text spotting using an additional camera to enhance the robustness of the indoor localization.